 I have been working with clay for the last 10 years, and a lot of my artist vocabulary has developed through various behaviours of clay, through mistakes that ended up being happy finds.
 It is always a dialogue that I have with the material, as I have a lot of respect for it.

-Since the very young age, I have admired clay: I studied ancient languages, cultures, and archaeology, and it always astounded me when I have been coming across ancient ceramics, shards and bits.
+Since a very young age, I have admired clay: I studied ancient languages, cultures, and archaeology, and it always astounded me when I have been coming across ancient ceramics, shards and bits.
 These works lasted for thousands of years, bearing the memory of the maker, the utilitarian or religious meaning it had back in the day, and surely, it kept its beauty.
 Clay has always united all the cultures for at least 10000 years and does it even today: kilograms of fired clay are around us in our homes, and everywhere we go.

-As well as that, clay is very versatile material.
+As well as that, clay is a very versatile material.
 It can be so many things: household items, paintings, sculpture, tiles and technology.
-It is very poetic as well, it’s 40 per cent water, it dries in the air and cooks in the fire, it can give impression of so many things, from subtle weather impressions to pop-art.
+It is very poetic as well, it’s 40 per cent water, it dries in the air and cooks in the fire, it can give the impression of so many things, from subtle weather impressions to pop-art.
 And it is definitely eloquent, it has its own languages: clay’s visual vocabulary is infinite.
 It can crack, be perfectly polished, be glazed and luscious or very masculine and rough.
 That’s why this material became such a big passion in my life, it bears so many mysteries, it has infinite possibilities and ways to develop.

 At what point did you know you wanted to be an artist?
 Was this a path you always wanted to take?

-I will start with my family, as I am a very lucky person to have very supportive relatives who forwarded me throughout my life towards pursuing an art career.
+I will start with my family, as I am a very lucky person to have very supportive relatives who pushed me throughout my life towards pursuing an art career.
 Both my parents are scientists in mathematics and physics, however, as it always is with all the Russian intelligentia, they were and still are very keen on all forms of art.
-Therefore, since very young age, about 3, my parents and grandmas were taking me to all sorts of children’s cultural activities: to children’s classical music group, ballet classes, literature lessons, drawing classes and more.
+Therefore, since a very young age, about 3, my parents and grandmas were taking me to all sorts of children’s cultural activities: to children’s classical music group, ballet classes, literature lessons, drawing classes and more.

-At the age of 6 I enrolled to the Kustodiev State Art School, and since then I have never stopped working in the world of art.
+At the age of 6 I enrolled in the Kustodiev State Art School, and since then I have never stopped working in the world of art.
 I must say I have never had free time in my childhood, as well as the evening art school, I went to the Classical Gymnasium.
 It is a type of school where children study by the pre-revolution programme, so I studied five languages, antique history, literature, ancient Greek and Latin.
 In addition, I attended the Hermitage Museum Art Lecture Programme where we had tours and talks about all forms of art presented in the museum.
 All those three things formed my interest in the archaeology and material culture of past times.
-I remember the feeling of being immersed in the ancient-Greek pottery objects in the Hermitage Museum, as I knew the historical context, could read the text, could guess the function and as well could see the hand of the maker.
-I think that childhood fascination with ceramic objects of past, which were very casual and evidently hand-made, lead me to my passion of ceramics.
+I remember the feeling of being immersed in the ancient-Greek pottery objects in the Hermitage Museum, as I knew the historical context, could read the text, could guess the function as well as seeing the hand of the maker.
+I think that childhood fascination with ceramic objects of the past, which were very casual and evidently hand-made, lead me to my passion of ceramics.

 Although, I was studying ceramics in the lectures and archaeology classes, I hadn’t done any fired clay until university.